mgesteiro/steppers/README.md

 Take a look at the `2X-stepper-portx.ino` and `2X-stepper-digitalwrite.ino` Arduino programs for the comparison:

 	Stepper motors (ULN2003 + 28BYJ-48) driving using PORTx registers
 	Maximun setCoils() time: 0
 	Mode: WAVE  Delay: 2250
 	Maximun setCoils() time: 28

 	Stepper motors (ULN2003 + 28BYJ-48) driving using digitalWrite()
 	Maximun setCoils() time: 0
 	Mode: WAVE  Delay: 2250
 	Maximun setCoils() time: 72

 ### WAVE vs FULL vs HALF driving models

 There are three ways to drive a **28BYJ-48 stepper motor**.
-In the `visualize-driving.ino` Arduino program there is a visual demonstration on how the different driving modes operate: steps are executed very slowly as to see which coils are **on** or **off** every time.
+In the `visualize-driving.ino` Arduino program there is a visual demonstration on how the different driving modes operate: steps are executed very slowly so you can see which coils are **on** or **off** every step.

 * **WAVE**: 4-step sequence with only one active coil for each step.
 Good to **save energy**.
 * **FULL**: 4-step sequence with two active coils at the same time for every step.
 Good for the **strongest torque**.